mvallet91/JELAI/README.md

 - To stop the system, run `docker compose down`.

 ### Pedagogical Configuration
-The two basic adjustments to the system are the system prompt for the assistant and the learning objectives for the course and per notebook.
-- **System Prompt**: The system prompt for the assistant can be set in the `ta-system-prompt.txt` file in the **jupyterhub-docker/middleware/inputs** directory.
+Several aspects of the AI tutor's behavior and context can be configured by editing files in the **jupyterhub-docker/middleware/inputs** directory.
+Changes to these files take effect immediately for new messages (no container restart needed) when using the production setup with the volume mount.
+- **Tutor Agent System Prompt**: `ta-system-prompt.txt` defines the main persona and instructions for the Tutor Agent (Juno).
+- **Expert Agent System Prompt**: `ea-system-prompt.txt` defines the specific role and constraints for the Expert Agent.
-- **Learning Objectives**: The learning objectives for the course and per notebook can be set in the `learning_objectives.txt` file in the **jupyterhub-docker/middleware/inputs** directory.
+- **Learning Objectives**: `learning_objectives.txt` lists the course/assignment learning objectives used for context and matching.
+- **Assignment Description**: `assignment_description.txt` provides the overall assignment context for the agents.
+- **Classification Prompt**: `classification_prompt.txt` instructs the LLM on how to classify student questions (e.g., instrumental vs. executive).
+- **Classification Options**: `classification_options.txt` lists the valid classification categories the LLM should use.

 ### Individual User Servers
 The individual user servers are automatically created (or *spawned*) when a user is created in the JupyterHub server.
 These servers include the necessary configuration for the JupyterLab-Pioneer and Jupyter-Chat extensions to log telemetry data and enable chat functionality in the notebook.
 The image is built automatically using the Dockerfile in the user-notebook directory.